rokucommunity/rooibos/docs/index.md

 Rooibos is built to facilitate TDD, and other test-based developer workflows.
 For this reason, I made it _very easy_ to specify which tests run, so you can simply execute 1 or a few tests while developing, then more as you finish the method you are currently working with.

 ### Ignore annotation
-If you place `@ignore` above a test suite, it group, or test case, it will ignore it. i.e. it will not be executed.
+If you place `@ignore` above a test suite, describe group, or test case, it will ignore it. i.e. it will not be executed.

 You can give a reason for ignoring a test, as part of the annotation's data. e.g.